Javadyakuza/TIP3-Docs/src/pages/concepts/upgradeableContracts.md

 Next, the passed input, which is a converted encoded builder to a cell, is converted to a  `TVMSlice`  type variable using the  `TVMCell.toSlice`  method.
 The stored encoded data in the  `TVMSlice`  is then decoded using the  `TVMSlice.decode`  method, and the decoded data is stored in the variables with their respective data types.

 This process ensures that if a new state variable is added to the contract code, it will be initialized with an desired value.
 It is important to note that this desired value is decoded and passed as input to the  `onCodeUpgrade`  function.
-However, in the case of the  `tokenWalletUpgradable`  and  `TokenWalletPlatform`  contracts, which are immutable, this scenario is not encountered.
+However, in the case of the  `tokenWalletupgradeable`  and  `TokenWalletPlatform`  contracts, which are immutable, this scenario is not encountered.

 ---